-By virtue of the Prospectus dated 11 August 2016, the Parent Company issued for subscription by the general public 85,000 unsecured bonds for an amount of \notin 8,500,000.
-The bonds have a nominal value of \notin 100 per bond and have been issued at par.
+By virtue of the Prospectus dated 11 August 2016, the Parent Company issued for subscription by the general public 85,000 unsecured bonds for an amount of \$8,500,000.
+The bonds have a nominal value of \$100 per bond and have been issued at par.

 The bonds are subject to a fixed interest rate of 3.9% per annum payable annually in arrears on 19 September of each year.
-All bonds are redeemable at par (€100 for each bond) on 22 September 2026 unless they are previously re-purchased and cancelled.
+All bonds are redeemable at par (\le 100 for each bond) on 22 September 2026 unless they are previously repurchased and cancelled (refer to note below).

-The proceeds from the bond issue were used by the issuer to grant a loan to the subsidiary for the purpose of the acquisition of the Tigne Place Commercial Property (refer to Notes 4 and 6) and to refinance the issuer's own bank facilities.
+The proceeds from the bond issue were used by the issuer to grant a loan to the subsidiary for the purpose of the acquisition of the Tigne Place Commercial Property (refer to Note 7.2) and to refinance the issuer's own bank facilities.

 The bonds have been admitted to the Official List of the Malta Stock Exchange.
-The quoted market price of the bonds at 31 December 2019 was €101.55 (2018: €101.55), which in the opinion of the Directors fairly represented the fair value of these financial liabilities.
+The quoted market price of the bonds at 31 December 2020 was €103.50 (2019: €101.55), which in the opinion of the Directors fairly represented the fair value of these financial liabilities.